xronos-inc/jetson-nano-ubuntu-22.04/README.md

 These instructions are meant to be concise and a reference, but not comprehensive.
 Familiarity with Linux and Jetson Nano is required.
 See the refereces section below for more detailed walkthroughs from which many of these steps derive.

-[!IMPORTANT] NVIDIA Jetson Nano is a different product from NVIDIA Jetson *Orin* Nano.
+[!NOTE] NVIDIA Jetson Nano is a different product from NVIDIA Jetson *Orin* Nano.
 Jetson Orin Nano is a later generation product that should be easily configured with Ubuntu 22.04 or later following the product user guides.
 The instructions here apply only to NVIDIA Jetson Nano.

 Jetson Nano firmware is released as part of the [NVIDIA SDK Manager](https://developer.nvidia.com/sdk-manager).
 The firmware, Jetson Linux, and Jetson SDK, collectively known as Jetpack, are downloaded and programmed to the device using the SDK Manager. **The latest Jetpack SDK that supports NVIDIA Jetson Nano is Jetpack 4.6.3**